cgrindel/ubuntu-virtualbox-vm/README.md

 $ ./create-vm.sh
 ```

-The above command should create a GUI window where the Ubuntu installer should be visible.
+Using Microsoft Remote Desktop, connect to `localhost:10001` and login with the username `ubuntu`
+and password `ubuntu`.

-Select the minimal install options.
+Select the minimal install options and create your user account using the GUI.
+Restart the VM.

+The VM graphics may not work properly after the restart.
+If so, open `VirtualBox`, edit the settings
+for the VM and make sure that the graphics controller is `VMSVGA`.

 ### Install ssh on VM

+Launch the VM if it is not already running.
 To launch the VM, run the start script.

 ```sh
 $ ./start-ubuntu.sh